 1. Cropping Portrait Photos

-In order to make the best composition, make sure you don’t crop off any limps of the model, including legs, arms, hands and so on.
+In order to make the best composition, make sure you don’t crop off any limbs of the model, including legs, arms, hands, and so on.
 Do check out the cheat sheet below for the most accurate portrait cropping that will also make your photos look amazing.

 Many professional photographers use this composition/cropping method for the most stunning fashion portrait results.
-This will also make photographs easier for posting on social media sites.
+This will also make photographs easier to post on social media sites.

 Using the Rule of thirds grid line will be able to help with the composition and framing of your subject.
 You’ll get the best results if you do this.